Sunshine (1973 film): Sequels

 The short-lived 1975 NBC television series Sunshine picked up the story of Sam Hayden struggling to raise Jill alone after Kate's death.
 DeYoung, Mumy, Fischer, and Foster all appeared in the TV series reprising their movie roles, while Elizabeth Cheshire played the slightly older Jill Hayden.
 The series was cancelled after 13 episodes.

-A 1977 made-for-TV Christmas movie, Sunshine Christmas, further continued the story, focusing on Sam and Jill's Christmas visit to Sam's parents in Texas, where Sam rekindles a romance with his childhood sweetheart.
+A 1977 made-for-TV Christmas movie, Sunshine Christmas, further continued the story, focusing on Sam and Jill's Christmas visit to Sam's parents, Joe and Bertha (Pat Hingle and Eileen Heckart, respectively) in Texas, where Sam rekindles a romance with his childhood sweetheart, Cody Blanks (Barbara Hershey).
 It first aired on NBC on December 12, 1977.

 Book adaptation

 A novelization of the film Sunshine was written by Norma Klein and published in October 1975.
 Klein later wrote novelizations of the Sunshine TV series (published under the title The Sunshine Years) and Sunshine Christmas.

 Home media

 Redwind Productions licensed Sunshine for its first home video release in 2018.
 They went back to the original film negative to create a 4K DPX scan, fully restoring the film to its original aspect ratio for release on their Signature Series Blu-Ray release, available at both Screen Archives Entertainment and Twilight Time Movies.